woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 This filter **only** applies to cron events and filters based on the name of a cron job.

-Make sure to have `event: cron` in the filter as well.
+Make sure to have a `event: cron` condition in the `when`-filters as well.

 ```yaml
 when: